 Excel provides us with such good features as AutoSave and AutoRecover.
-If they are enabled, it won't be a problem for you to recover unsaved files and restore previous versions in Excel 2016 - 2010.
+If they are enabled, it won't be a problem for you to recover unsaved files and restore previous versions.
 But these two features are often misunderstood, so at first let's define what they mean.

 Excel AutoSave is a tool that automatically saves a new document that you've just created, but haven't saved yet.
 It helps you not to lose important data in case of a computer crash or power failure.

 Excel AutoRecover helps you retrieve unsaved files after an accidental closure or crash.
 It allows you to restore to the last saved version which displays in the Document Recovery pane when you start Excel next time.